rushio-consulting/all_platform_example/README.md

 **WARNING: this is highly experimental and subject to change/bug/crash at every time.**

+Blog post with the detail on how it work https://medium.com/@segaud.kevin/flutter-cross-platform-a2371fe790e7.

 ## How can I launch the application

 ### 1. Configuring Flutter